BlueTree242/JDAEventer/README.md

 # Planned Features

-- Marking events as cancelled
+- ~~Marking events as cancelled~~ Added
-- Adding event notes, for other listeners to read and know some information (for example let other listeners know if this message isn't regular and is a command)
+- ~~Adding event notes, for other listeners to read and know some information (for example let other listeners know if this message isn't regular and is a command)~~ Added
 - Schedule an event to run for temporary time, and removes itself (or manually but easy)
 - Limit a listener to a specific guild, in 1 line of code!
 - And MANY MORE!